kohheekyung/coreset_distribution/README.md

 We provided a bash file for training and evaluating the anomaly map for this small dataset, called MVTec_small.

 First, go to "anomaly_map_with_position_and_neighborhood_information" code repository, and install all requirements of environment.
-The environment name I used is "anomaly_env".
+The environment name we used is "anomaly_env".

 ```bash
 cd anomaly_map_with_position_and_neighborhood_information